Knowledge Transfer and Innovation Fund

 • all projects must complete and submit:

-• a communications plan (including linkage of project dissemination with the Farm Advisory Service and the Scottish Rural Network)
+• a communications plan (including details on how your project will be disseminated through the Farm Advisory Service and the Scottish Rural Network)

-• forms and scheme guidance can be found further down on this webpage
+• forms and scheme guidance can be found by following the link further down this webpage

-We will be accepting applications under any of the 5 KTIF objectives, but may prioritise climate change and biodiversity imperatives.
+We will be accepting applications under any of the 5 KTIF objectives, but may prioritise applications under objectives that relate to tackling the climate emergency (objectives b-e).
+Please note that there is no requirement to align to more than one of these objectives.
 The objectives are:

 Knowledge Transfer projects can take the form of: